RedHatQE/carbon/docs/users/quickstart.rst

 Carbon Configuration
 ~~~~~~~~~~~~~~~~~~~~

+This is a mandatory configuration file, where you set your credentials, and
-This is an optional configuration file to help you adjust your settings you
+there are many optional settings to help you adjust your usage of Carbon.
+The credentials of the configuration file is the only thing that
-use when running Carbon.
-The default configuration should be sufficient;
+is mandatory.
+Most of the other default configuration settings should be
-however, please read through the options you have.
+sufficient; however, please read through the options you have.

 Where it is loaded from (using precedence low to high):